selhorn/f5-openstack-docs/docs/lbaas/solution/topic_l2-l3-segmentation-modes.rst

 Configuration
 -------------

-Edit the :ref:`Agent Configuration File` to configure the F5 agent.
+Edit the :ref:`Agent Configuration File` to configure the |agent-long|.

 .. code-block:: text